Tosa Domain: History

-In any even, most of the old vassals of the Chōsokabe, who were half-peasants and half-soldiers, were allowed to remain as lower-ranked samurai within the new regime, with retainers of the Yamauchi clan monopolizing the senior position, and with the most senior Yamauchi retainers and clan members assisted to key points within the domain to prepare for rebellions.
-This discrimination between the old and the new retainers would persist to the Bakumatsu period and would be an increasing source of dissatisfaction with the lower-ranking samurai.
+In any event, most of the old vassals of the Chōsokabe, who were half-peasants and half-soldiers, were allowed to remain as lower-ranked samurai within the new regime, with retainers of the Yamauchi clan monopolizing the senior position, and with the most senior Yamauchi retainers and clan members assisted to key points within the domain to prepare for rebellions.
+This discrimination between the old and the new retainers would persist during the Bakumatsu period and would be an increasing source of dissatisfaction with the lower-ranking samurai.